OpenRadioss/ModelExchange/Contributing.md

         RHEL / CentOS   : yum install git
         Ubuntu / Debian : atp-get install git

   * On Windows : Installation package can be found on Git Web site.
-The package come with some usefull tools like ssh
+The package come with some useful tools like ssh

-         Download and install the package with yout browser [https://git-scm.com/download/win](https://git-scm.com/download/win)
+         Download and install the package with your browser [https://git-scm.com/download/win](https://git-scm.com/download/win)

     Git will be available in command line shells : cmd.exe or Linux terminal